 - 2 tablespoons Liquid Smoke I used hickory, but mesquite would be delicious too (Wright's is gluten-free)

-- 3 teaspoons dry ground mustard
+- 3 teaspoons ground mustard

 - 2 teaspoons celery salt or celery seeds